gnu-octave/octave-odbc/odbc/manual.md

 <p>For Windows ODBC, to modify or add additional datasources. run the command <code class="code">configureODBCDataSource</code> to
 open the system ODBC configraion tool.
 </p>
-<p>In Linux, configure using the configution files or tools  available for unixODBC.
+<p>In Linux, configure using the configuration files or tools available for unixODBC.
 </p>
 </div>
 <div class="section-level-extent" id="Database-Connection">